Please consider visiting us in 2021!

 One of the highlights of our Tulip Time Festival is the parades!
 We have two parades daily, an afternoon parade at 2:30 pm and a lighted evening parade at 8:30 pm.
-Both the day and evening parades feature elaborate floats, marching bands, and residents in authentic Dutch costume!
+Both the afternoon and evening parades feature elaborate floats, marching bands, and residents in authentic Dutch costume!

 Pella Historical Village Museum & Vermeer Windmill Tour